About Brownsburg Parks

 Brownsburg Parks is your place to play!
 Along with offering affordable family fun and entertainment, we offer fitness and healthy lifestyle activities for all ages.
 We encourage personal development through enrichment activities and help foster community by hosting social gatherings ranging from concerts to holiday celebrations.

 We are proud to manage more than 300 acres featuring 15 miles of trails and four parks.
-We offer programs including aquatics, nature education, active adults fitness, and before- and after-school enrichment.
+We offer programs including nature education and before- and after-school enrichment.

 Thank you for choosing Brownsburg Parks!

 To enhance the quality of life in Brownsburg and further its economic development goals to create a community of choice to live, work and play now and for future generations.